luficerg/luficerg/README.md

+- I like creating & breaking stuff so, I am already a Engineer😎😎( Don't need any Degree for that)
 - 👋 Hi, I’m @luficerg
 - 👀 I’m interested in ...
-Ml
+Ml for finance / robotics
 - 🌱 I’m currently learning ...
-AI
+AI in general ..
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me mail luficergfree@gmail.com

 <!---
 luficerg/luficerg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.